Have you been to Japan? What do you really miss about Japan?

 Following are things which make me love and always want to come back to Japan:

 - The Japanese, actually, really know that to keep themselves away from trouble is less interaction with stranger, especially gaijin (foreigner).
 However, they are very helpful and friendly.
 For instance, every time I encountered my neighbor at her house, she always greeted me and nodded, even she didn’t smile.
 Also, there have been many times I asked about place or street to random people, then they didn’t only tell me how to get there (in Japanese), but sometimes walked with to make sure I was on my way.

-- The toilet in this country has enhanced my standard of hygiene.
-I am kind of person prefer to use water than only toilet paper in bathroom, and Japan provides both of them, there is always tissue and its stockpile in the toilet.
-I really like the bidet toilet with warm water during winter.
+- Toilet in this country has enhanced my standard of hygiene.
+I am obsessed it.
+As a person depends on water than toilet paper in bathroom, Japan provides both of them, There is always tissue and its stockpile in the toilet.
+I really like the bidet with warm water during autumn and cold season.

-- In spite of the fare, I’ve never been disappointed by its transportation system and traffic.
-It’s in time, safe, traceable, and comfortable.
+- Transportation system in Japan is fantastic.
+It’s coming in time, safe, traceable, and comfortable.
 I haven’t seen plastic/ metal for bus and train seat.
 Besides, the officers are so informative and helpful.
 I’ve lost my ticket train once, and he nicely allowed me to walk out.
 In fact, I don’t even remember whether I have heard horn on the street.